cubesort/day-one-exporter/README.md

 I hope to add following features:

 - [ ] Option to use first line as title
-- [ ] Option to have entries of the same day in the same file
+- [ ] Option to export one entry per file regardless if they are of the same date
 - [ ] Ability to export multiple journals in one run
 - [ ] Option to preserve metadata (weather, location, etc)
 - [ ] Photos support